 Contrary to what you may expect, this is not restricted to sectors heavily involved in technology and likely to appeal to a younger audience, as ten per cent follow financial brands and 40 per cent harbour a desire for more.

 As part of the survey, Nielsen asked users why they chose to follow brands on Twitter and 55 per cent said it is because they like the company.
 In addition, 52 per cent want to be made aware of any special offers or promotions and 51 per cent are keen to stay up to date with the brandâ€™s latest news.

 This highlights the ways in which you can keep your consumers engaged and drive additional business through the social media platform.

-Indeed, the infographic also highlights the fact only 38 per cent of those who follow brands are current customers, suggesting there is a large amount of potential to sway users who may struggling to decide between rival companies.
+Indeed, the infographic also highlights the fact that only 38 per cent of those who follow brands are current customers, suggesting there is a large amount of potential to sway users who may be struggling to decide between rival companies.